rodriguezmarkd/AutomationLabProjects/README.md

-# Purpose of thie Repository:
+# Purpose of this Repository:
 This repository is used to track configuration files for my home automation projects.

 Leverages CML running on a Proxmox server